 “I’m so thankful for his trust, his wisdom, and his idea to ally Sister Iris with an army of killer children (a must for book two).”

-Otherwise, we can presumably expect a return from a watery grave for Nimue (possibly rescued by Merlin and Morgana), a further redemption for the Weeping Monk/Lancelot and continued battles between the Fae and the forces ranged against them.
+Otherwise, we could presumably have expected a return from a watery grave for Nimue (possibly rescued by Merlin and Morgana), a further redemption for the Weeping Monk/Lancelot and continued battles between the Fae and the forces ranged against them.

-And of course, we’re sure that the various Arthurian characters who appear in the series will start to move closer to their usual interpretations.
+And of course, we’re sure that the various Arthurian characters who appeared in the series would have started to move closer to their usual interpretations.

 “I didn’t want to create a performance that sat on the fence.
 I wanted to pick a direction, which moments I made him vulnerable, which moments I made him feel like he’s becoming a leader.
 And it’s the beginning of a really long journey,” Arthur actor Terrell told RadioTimes.com.